 What is an HR Dashboard & HR Report?
 Examples, Visuals and a How-To

-The Human Resource dashboard and human resources report are an integral part of managing HR.
+The Human Resource dashboard and human resources report is an integral part of managing HR.
 Both tools are important for making informed decisions in HR.
 Why?
 Because it is hard to do so when HR business partners and other stakeholders lack insight into their own organization.
 Never fear, HR reporting can solve this!
 How?
 Well, that’s what this article is all about.
 We will outline the value of the HR dashboard.

 We’ll explore the advantages of a human resources report as well as the data and metrics which could be included.
 We’ll also include an interactive report and a few HR dashboard templates to provide you with some practical insights on how to get started.